jtjorge/mcc-service/README.md

-# Demo-Service - For health testing.
+# MCC-Service - For health testing.

 ``To run:``
 `npm start start`